 Gene (who always used his middle name) broadcast in the minors from 1946 to 1953.
-In 1954, he was hired by the Chicago Cubs, pairing Bert Wilson (but not Jack Brickhouse).
+In 1954, he was hired by the Chicago Cubs, pairing with Bert Wilson (but not Jack Brickhouse).
 In 1958, the Mutual Broadcasting System (which went out of business in 1999 but included New York's WOR and WHN at various times) hired him to call their Game of the Day with recently retired pitching star Bob Feller.

 That got him noticed, and, as Major League Baseball was moving and expanding, it was virtually assured that one of the new or moved teams would hire him.
-In 1962, he and Loel Passe became the first broadcast team of the National League's new Houston Colt .45's.
-In 1965, they moved into the Astrodome and were renamed the Houston Astros, and they were joined by another Midwesterner, who'd been broadcasting for the Triple-A Hawaii Islanders: Harry Kalas, later the voice of the Philadelphia Phillies.
+In 1962, he and Loel Passe became the 1st broadcast team of the National League's new Houston Colt .45's.
+In 1965, the team moved into the Astrodome and were renamed the Houston Astros, and they were joined by another Midwesterner, who'd been broadcasting for the Triple-A Hawaii Islanders: Harry Kalas, later the voice of the Philadelphia Phillies.

 Until the age of retractable roofs, most domed stadiums were hitter's parks.
 The Astrodome, the original, was an exception.
-So, for their first 40 or so years, the Astros were reliant on good pitching, good defense, contact hitting and speed, rather than power hitting.
+So, for their 1st 40 or so years, the Astros were reliant on good pitching, good defense, contact hitting and speed, rather than power hitting.
 Despite the occasional big hitter such as Jimmy Wynn or Cesar Cedeno, most Astro hitters tended to be contact hitters, such as Jose Cruz Sr.